'Til Death Do Us Part (film): Plot

 Madison is still alive and in a flashback, it is shown how Chelsea helped her stage the accident and death to get away from Michael.
 The doctor at the hospital was a hired actor, and Madison took out a life insurance policy, making Chelsea the beneficiary to fund her new life.
 Madison relocates, gets a waitressing job, and uses a fake name, Kate Smith.
-Madison meets her next door neighbor Alex, a widower, and his six-year-old daughter, Rachel, and he invites her over for pie, and they hit it off.
+Madison meets her next door neighbor Alex Stone, a widower, and his six-year-old daughter, Rachel Stone, and he invites her over for pie, and they hit it off.
 Madison and Alex get closer, as he helps her prepare for the birth of her son.
 Alex begins to suspect that all is not what it seems, and she tells him the truth about her life.

 Michael is tipped off about Madison still being alive when he gets a call from Madison's job about her not picking up her final paycheck.
 Through the call, Michael also discovers there is no record of her death.
 Michael has Rob start looking into it, and goes to see Chelsea, realizing she was involved.
-Madison has her baby, and names him “Peace”.
+Madison has her baby, and names him "Peace".
 Elsewhere, Chelsea is leaving the hospital, and Michael appears and forces her to drive to Madison's house at gun point.

 Alex takes Madison and Peace home from the hospital.
-Michael goes in the house as Madison takes a shower.
-Alex comes by, and Michael threatens to kill him if Madison tips him off.
+Michael sneaks in the house as Madison takes a shower.
+He shows signs that he's there and when Madison runs up the stairs after turning off their song, to her dismay and horror, Michael holds baby Peace while Madison (Kate) begs him to put the baby down.
+Soon after, Alex comes by, and Michael threatens to kill him if Madison acts strange to tip him off.
 She holds it together, but Alex figures out that something is wrong, and bursts through the door and has a fist fight with Michael.
 Michael strangles Alex, but Madison convinces Michael not to kill him, by faking Michael out about reconciling with him, and stabs him in his side with a knife.
 She calls for help, and manages to get the handgun Michael had, and kills him in self defense.